 Casts round her haggard eyes, and shivers at the frost.

-In the final stanza the speaker has fully moved away from her depictions of a winter storm, to speak on the consequences that the coldest times of the year have for the poorest among us.
+In the final stanza, the speaker has fully moved away from her depictions of a winter storm, to speak on the consequences that the coldest times of the year have for the poorest among us.

 About Anne Hunter

 Some of Hunter’s first published pieces were song lyrics, one of which, “Adieu ye streams that softly glide,” was published in two different songbooks.
-She would go on to collaborate with the composer Franz Joseph Haydn on a number of projects and contribute lyrics to his Canzonettas.
+She would go on to collaborate with the composer Franz Joseph Haydn on many projects and contribute lyrics to his Canzonettas.
 Her first poetry was published anonymously in the 1790s.
 The collections, Poems and The Sports of Genii, were released in 1802 and 1804.
 These were the first to be published under the name Mrs. John Hunter.
 Anne Hunter died in 1821.